Nach Baliye 9: #NachFever Is On! Anita Hassanandani, Urvashi Dholakia & Vishal Singh Go Club-hopping

 Today (July 11), Anita, Urvashi and Vishal have been club-hopping at HardRock Cafe, Andheri.
 The actors had shared the message of promotion on their social media accounts.

-The Trio Pose For Cameras
+The Trio Poses For Cameras

-Star Plus shared a few pictures from the promotion, where the three actors who are participating in the dance reality show, were seen posing for shutterbugs.
+Star Plus shared a few pictures from the promotion, where the three actors who are participating in the dance reality show, were seen posing for the shutterbugs.

 Makers Have Kept Details Under Wraps